-Study science and engineering at Tohoku University in northern Japan.
+Study science and engineering at Tohoku University in northern Japan in a combination of coursework and lab research.
 The Tohoku Faculties of Engineering, Science, and Agriculture emphasize learning and research through lab work, with seminars in fields including biochemistry, geology, aerospace engineering, materials science, computer science, agricultural science, and more.

 This program offers UC students the opportunity to:

 - join a lab team conducting cutting-edge research,

 - conduct an individual study project and submit your research results in English,

 - take regular university courses taught in English or Japanese in a wide range of disciplines,

 Tohoku University is located in Sendai, a city of one million in scenic Honshu.
 Sendai is renowned for its natural beauty, with the Pacific Ocean to the east and mountains to the west.
 Known as the “city of green” and just a two-hour bullet train from Tokyo, Sendai is the cultural, commercial, and transportation center of the region of Tohoku.

 Students attend classes with international and/or host country students.

 Spring and Year students stay in the brand new University House Aobayama located on campus.More information on housing...